 • Do I feel like I belong here?

+If your answer to any of these is no, or if any cause you to hesitate, I encourage you to rework the area.
+When children feel safe, like they belong, and that they have purpose in the space, their ability to learn and engage increases vastly while negative behaviors dramatically decrease.
+The initial work to change the space will repay itself tenfold in the long run.
 One way to create an environment that feels safe and secure to children, is to make it feel like home.
 Home offers a sense of comfort and familiarity to children and offering this little piece of security to children gives them a place to settle into the new space.
 Bold colors with an overwhelming amount of choices, materials, and stimulation put a child’s sensory input into overdrive before they even begin to learn.
 Keeping the environment neutral and being intentional with room design and materials is an important first step in a successful program.
 While the spaces highlighted below are not exhaustive, they are some key areas to focus and begin with in transforming your space.

 Dramatic Play